scds/intro-regex/lessons/lesson5.md

 ## Key Points / Summary

-- Remind the student about what they just learned.
+- Lookarounds are used to test conditions about text in front or behind the current search position.
-- You can also note down any key information to keep in mind.
+- You can test passwords with lookarounds without matching or capturing any of the text itself.